twinstar6980/Twinning.Documentation/english/usage.md

 * `<kernel>`

-	The first argument is the path to the kernel file.
+	The kernel file path.

 * `<script>`

-	The second argument is the script file path passed to the kernel processing logic.
+	The script file path.
 It can also be marked with `$` as the first character, indicating that the rest of the string is used as a JS script.

 * `<argument>...`

-	The remaining arguments are passed as arguments to the kernel processing logic.
+	The execution argument.

 The main function returns 0 if no errors occur during execution, otherwise 1.